syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 }

 {% endhighlight %}

-Executing the above codes renders the following output in an android device.
+{% endtabs %}

 ![](PopupLayout_images/DataGridWithPopup.png)

-## Load SfPopupLayout in ItemClick event of ListView
+## load SfPopupLayout in ItemClick event of ListView

-SfPopupLayout allows you to open it in the ItemClick event of ListView.
+The SfPopupLayout allows opening it in the ItemClick event of the ListView.

-Refer the below code example to show the popup in ItemClicked event.
+{% tabs %}
 {% highlight c# %}
 //MainActivity.cs